kklkkj/kklee/README.md

 - Change the speed of map testing in the editor
 - The chat is visible in the map editor
 - Ability to transfer map ownership
+- Automatic backups of maps to the browser's offline storage
+- Image overlay in the editor preview
 - Keyboard shortcuts:
   - Save: `Ctrl + S`
   - Preview: `Space`